-The 3 clips in Series 1 show the mowing of an area which we try to avoid trampling much, and usually cut at about 30cm of height.
+The short clips show the mowing of an area which we try to avoid trampling much, and usually cut at about 30cm of height.

-Note: This video, plus it’s updated version posted the same year, was previously on YouTube, but they’ve had a rough life there… First of all, the entire videos’ audio was removed a couple of years after they were posted (2008), solely because we had used a few lines from Bob Dylan’s “Blowin’ in the Wind” without asking permission (plus the YouTube cops blocked our computer’s access to YouTube).
+Note: This video, plus it’s updated version posted the same year, was previously on YouTube, but they had a rough life there… First, the entire videos’ audio was removed a couple of years after they were posted (2008), solely because we had used a few lines from Bob Dylan’s “Blowin’ in the Wind” without asking permission (plus the YouTube cops blocked our computer’s access to YouTube).
 About a year and a half passed with the videos being muted, but still viewable, until one day the “audio block” was removed.
 Ah ha, we thought, they’ve come to their senses and decided that using a short piece of Bob Dylan’s music in a home-produced, not-for-profit video was not such a great crime after all!
 Several months later, the videos in their entirety were removed from YouTube.
 A few years later, I came upon them, again with the audio removed…

 However, you may watch it here: http://scytheworks.ca/riseofthescythe.html

 Thanks to Alexander Vido (camera) Greg Hemmings and Jesse Cottingham (editing).

 Music: “Blowin’ in the Wind” © Bob Dylan.